TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * Changed "Shaolin" to "Chan" and "Kung Fu"<sup>[53]</sup>.
 * Changed "Tuscarora" to "Skarù:ręˀ"<sup>[42]</sup>.
 * Changed "Zapotec" to "Be'ena'a"<sup>[52]</sup>.

+### 1.2Single Player Campaign

+#### _Blood, Ice and Steal_ Act 1
+* In _Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_.
+Also, Morgan Black says "Good work" when all treasures have been gathered.

+* In _Into the Caves_, the secondary objective "find a shipwreck and gather any supplies near it" is now fixed so you can complete it, and Morgan Black says "Good work" when you do.

+* In _PIRATES!_, the caravel that gets blown up at the start, and any caravels that would be sent from Malta, are now galleys.

+* In _Lizzie the Pirate_, all Maltese caravels are now galleys.

+* In _The New World_, the caravel is now a galley.

+* In _The Ottoman Fort_, the unresearchable Champion Kalinago, Champion Maya and Champion Mēxihcah technologies no longer appear.

+* In _Secrets of the New World_, the caravel is now a galley, the unresearchable Champion Mēxihcah technology no longer appears, and you can now build walls.

+* In _The Fountain of Youth_, you can now build outposts and walls.

 ### 1.3 Random Names